NastaranTork/Recommender_Systems/README.md

 ### Implementing an rating movies recommender
 Look at the main.py file.
 I used MovieLens dataset.
 After preparing data, for comparing pairwise correlation each column with others, Pandas' corrwith function can be used.

+Note: If you just care about the correlation, you'll notice that your results get messed up by movies that have only been watched by a few people.
+So you should get rid of those results.

 #### (Note: Make sure that the behavior that you're considering is based on people actually spending money.
 So, you'll get more reliable results.)